Malta Car Shipping and Import Guide

 40' Container.
 Additional Benefits

-To register your vehicle in Malta you will be required to have your vehicle inspected by the Technical Unit of the Land Transport Directorate who will book a test time with you on application.
-When you take your vehicle to be inspected you will need to take the vehicles registration certificate (V5) along with your valuation printout so that all vehicle details can be checked and verified.
-Contact details for the Technical Unit in based in Floriana can be found on their website here.
+To register your vehicle in Malta you will also be required to have your vehicle inspected by the Technical Unit of the Land Transport Directorate.
+When you take your vehicle to be inspected you will need to take the vehicles registration certificate (V5C) along with your valuation printout so that all vehicle details can be checked and verified.

 Your valuation printout will be duly signed and stamped by the Technical Unit and returned to you for use during registering your vehicle.
-Once your vehicle has been checked and verified you may register your vehicle with the Driver and Vehicle Licensing unit, also in Floriana by presenting your verified valuation printout along with the other below listed documentation:
+Once your vehicle has been checked and verified you may register your vehicle with the Driver and Vehicle Licensing unit by presenting your verified valuation printout along with the other required documentation, of which our agent will again assist you with.